 The List Visual Arts Center, three galleries on the first floor of the Media Lab's Wiesner Building, presents 5-8 shows a year exploring contemporary artmaking in all media.
 Rotch Library also features exhibits of student, staff, and faculty work, as well as shows from its collections, in its space in Building 7-238.

-The School's newsletter, PLAN, is published in print and online by the Dean's Office, Room 7-231.
+The School's newsletter, PLAN, is published in print and online by the Dean's Office, Room 7-231; it is also available as a PDF and a mobile app.
 The five divisions of the School can be contacted directly about their lineup of publications.

 Adèle Naudé Santos, AADipl, MArchUD, MArch, MCP